 This program, offered jointly by WCL and the Universidad Carlos III de Madrid (UC3M) Faculty of Law, allows students from WCL to enroll in a unique JD/LL.M. dual degree program with a focus on Spanish and European Business Law within the European Union.

-Students who successfully complete two years of study at WCL and 1.5 years of study at Universidad Carlos III will be awarded the JD degree at WCL and the Master en Derecho de la Union Europea (Master UE) degree at Carlos III.
+Students who successfully complete two years of study at WCL and 1.5 years of study at Universidad Carlos III will be awarded the JD degree at WCL and the Master en Derecho de la Union Europea (Master in European Union Law) degree at Carlos III.

 The goal of this program is to create high-quality legal professionals within the field of European Business law, to provide a real-world exploration of comparative law, to present opportunities for building international professional networks, and to develop specialists with a deep understanding of the dynamic institutions and politics of the European Union.
 Students will have the opportunity to study in a different country, acquire the legal skills to practice law in the United States, learn European Business law and create professional networks in Spain.